joseph-flinn/site/frontend/posts/e2m-st-new-devops-perspective.md

 [[2](https://www.chelseagreen.com/product/thinking-in-systems/)] is a primer in Systems Theory which is a large part of the study of Systems Dynamics.

-> Self-organization produces hetrogeneity and unpredictability.
+> Self-organization produces heterogeneity and unpredictability.
 It is likely to come up with whole
 > new structures, whole new ways of doing things.
 It requires freedom and experimentation, and a
 > certain amount of disorder.
 These conditions that encourage self-organization often can be scary
 > to individuals and threatening to power structures (p.
 81).

 DevOps strives to improve the system of the organization to create a self-organizing structure that works towards the goal of value delivery.
-The characteristics of a self-organizing system is experimentation which is the culture DevOps pushed towards Westrum Organizational Culture [[1](https://itrevolution.com/product/accelerate/)].
+The characteristics of a self-organizing system are experimentation which is the culture DevOps pushed towards Westrum Organizational Culture [[1](https://itrevolution.com/product/accelerate/)].